ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

    Discounts are applied when the order is processed.
    {: note}

-9. Acknowledge that you reviewed the terms and conditions bycheck the appropriate box.
+9. Acknowledge that you reviewed the terms and conditions by checking the appropriate box.
 10. Click **Create**.
 Your new storage allocation is available in a few minutes.

 ## Ordering {{site.data.keyword.blockstorageshort}} through the SLCLI